 What is the Scottish Parliament?

-The Scottish Parliament, and the MSPs elected to it, handle ‘devolved powers’ – sets of policies that are controlled by the Scottish Parliament, while the UK Government in Westminster retains some powers, generally those policies that affect the whole of the United Kingdom.
+The Scottish Parliament is located in Holyrood, Edinburgh, and is a devolved legislature – meaning it debates legislation and passes laws for Scotland.
+The Parliament, and the MSPs elected to it, handle ‘devolved powers’ – sets of policies that are controlled by the Scottish Parliament, while the UK Government in Westminster retains some powers, generally those policies that affect the whole of the United Kingdom.

 Some of the powers retained by the UK Parliament in Westminster include; Benefits and social security, Immigration, Defence, Foreign policy, Employment, Broadcasting, Trade and industry, Nuclear energy, oil, coal, gas and electricity, Consumer rights, Data protection, and the Constitution.